Living & Working in Amsterdam vs. Berlin

-Since moving from Amsterdam to Berlin in August 2019 I’ve been asked the same question by friends, clients, colleagues and candidates – what are the main differences between living and working in Amsterdam and Berlin?
+Since moving from Amsterdam to Berlin I’ve been asked the same question by friends, clients, colleagues and candidates – what are the main differences between living and working in Amsterdam and Berlin?

 Cost of living